Mg XII 8.421 Angstroms

 powerlaw continuum, n=2; norm=1.65e-3

-As the confidence limit contour plot, above, shows, this higher optical depth model is outside the 95% confidence range.
-In fact, it has ΔC~8, which implies that the non-porous model is preferred at the 99.7% level.
-And even so, very large terminal porosity lengths are required in order to accommodate taustar=4 (which is our estimate of the optical depth value implied by the literature mass-loss rate).
-Finally, note that this model fit cannot be rejected outright; the statement we can make is that the model with lower wind opacity and negligible porosity is preferred.
+As the confidence limit contour plot, above, showed, this higher optical depth model provides only a slightly worse fit than the global best-fit model with zero porosity length.
+In fact, it has ΔC~2.6, which implies that the non-porous model is preferred only at about the 90% level.
+We see from the fitting, though, that very large terminal porosity lengths are required in order to accommodate taustar=4 (which is our estimate of the optical depth value implied by the literature mass-loss rate).
+At the upper end, this parameter is basically unconstrained, but the lower bounds are pretty tight.
+At 90% confidence, the terminal porosity length is >1.

 Back to main page.